What it is?

 Is FEES safe?

 Yes, it’s very safe.
-There is a 1% chance of developing a nose bleed, and less than 1% chance of experiencing a vasovagal response or laryngospasm during the
+There is a 1% chance of developing a nose bleed, and less than 1% chance of experiencing a vasovagal response or laryngospasm during the evaluation.

 Why choose FEES vs. Modified Barium Swallow Study (MBSS)?